-The Bend Municipal Airport plays a vital role in the Bend economy and serves as a gateway to Central Oregon for general and business aviation.
+A valuable economic asset, the Bend Municipal Airport is a gateway to Central Oregon for general and business aviation.

 Located on approximately 420 acres, five miles northeast of Bend, Oregon, the Bend Municipal Airport (KBDN) caters to the needs of general aviators, hosts two flight training schools, and is home to numerous businesses.
 Their combined operations make Bend the third busiest airport in the state in terms of takeoffs and landings.